Intolerable Cruelty

-Intolerable Cruelty is a 2003 American romantic comedy film directed and co-written by Joel and Ethan Coen, and produced by Brian Grazer and the Coens.
+Intolerable Cruelty is a 2003 American romantic comedy film directed, co-written and edited by Joel and Ethan Coen, and produced by Brian Grazer and the Coens.
 The script was written by Robert Ramsey and Matthew Stone and Ethan and Joel Coen, with the latter writing the last draft of the screenplay.
+The film stars George Clooney, Catherine Zeta-Jones, Geoffrey Rush, Cedric the Entertainer, Edward Herrmann, Paul Adelstein, Richard Jenkins, and Billy Bob Thornton.

+When high-profile divorce lawyer Miles Massey, famed for his iron-clad prenup, comes head-to-head with gold-digger Marylin, soon the sparks start to fly between them.

-The film stars George Clooney, Catherine Zeta-Jones, Geoffrey Rush, Cedric the Entertainer, Edward Herrmann, Paul Adelstein, Richard Jenkins and Billy Bob Thornton.
-It premiered at the 60th Venice International Film Festival and was released in the United States on October 10, 2003.
+The film premiered at the 60th Venice International Film Festival and was released in the United States on October 10, 2003.

 Plot

 Donovan Donaly, a TV soap opera producer, walks in on his wife Bonnie being intimate with an ex-boyfriend.
-He files for divorce, and Bonnie hires Miles Massey, a top divorce attorney and the inventor of the "Massey pre-nup", a completely foolproof prenuptial agreement.
+He files for divorce, and she hires Miles Massey, a top divorce attorney and the inventor of the "Massey pre-nup", a completely foolproof prenuptial agreement.
 Miles wins a large property settlement against Donaly, leaving him broke.

 Private investigator Gus Petch tails the wealthy and married Rex Rexroth on a drunken night out with a blonde.
-When they stop at a motel, Gus catches their tryst on video.
-He takes the video to Rex's wife, Marylin Rexroth, a marriage-for-money predator.
-She files for divorce, demanding a large property settlement.
+When they stop at a motel, he catches their tryst on video.
+Gus takes the video to Rex's wife, Marylin Rexroth, a marriage-for-money predator.

+Marylin files for divorce, demanding a large property settlement.
 Unable to afford a divorce settlement, Rex hires Miles to represent him.
-Marylin's friend, serial divorcée Sarah Sorkin warns Marilyn that Miles will be a dangerous opponent.
+Marylin's friend, serial divorcée Sarah Sorkin, warns her that Miles will be a dangerous opponent.

-Marylin and her lawyer, Freddy Bender fail to reach an agreement with Miles and Rex.
-Bored Miles asks the fascinating Marylin to dinner, where they flirt.
-While they are out, Petch breaks in and copies her address book for Miles, who has his assistant search among the names for Marylin's accomplice in predatory marriage.
+Marylin and her lawyer, Freddy Bender, fail to reach an agreement with Miles and Rex.
+The bored Miles asks the fascinating Marylin to dinner, where they flirt.
+While they are out, Gus breaks into her house and copies her address book for Miles, who has his assistant search among the names for Marylin's accomplice in arranging predatory marriages.

 In court, Marylin feigns an emotional breakdown over Rex's infidelity, professing that she loved Rex unconditionally at first sight.
-Miles then calls "Puffy" Krauss von Espy, a Swiss hotel concierge located by his assistant.
+Miles then calls "Puffy" Krauss von Espy, a Swiss hotel concierge.
 Puffy testifies that Marylin asked him to find her a marriage target who was very rich, foolish, and a philanderer whom she could easily divorce, and that he pointed her to Rex.
-The divorce is granted, but Marylin gets nothing.
+The divorce is granted, but she gets nothing.

 Seeking revenge against Miles, Marylin finds the now-penniless Donaly living on the street, still clutching his Emmy statuette, and offers him a chance to reclaim his lost glory.
-Soon after, Marylin shows up at Miles' office with her new fiancé, oil millionaire Howard D. Doyle.
-Marylin insists on the Massey prenup, which will make it absolutely impossible for her to claim any of her fiancée's assets in the event of a divorce, over both Howard and Miles's objections.
+Soon after, she shows up at Miles' office with her new fiancé, oil millionaire Howard D. Doyle.
+Marylin insists on the Massey prenup—which will make it absolutely impossible for her to claim any of her fiancée's assets in the event of a divorce—over both Howard and Miles's objections.
 However, Howard destroys it during the wedding, as a demonstration of love.